 to that material.

 It is not recommended to instantiate more than a single Scene3D instance per application.
 The reason for this is that a Scene3D instance instantiates the entire Qt 3D engine (memory managers, thread pool, render ...) under the scene.
-You should instead look into using Scene3DView instances in conjunction with a single Scene3D instance.

 Note: Śetting the visibility of the Scene3D element to false will halt the Qt 3D simulation loop.
 This means that binding the visible property to an expression that depends on property updates driven by the Qt 3D simulation loop (FrameAction) will never reavaluates.